paritytech/research/docs/Polkadot/protocols/finality.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 GRANDPA is the finality (consensus) algorithm used in Polkadot.
 To get started, you can read our "extended abstract," which provides a high-level overview.
 If you're eager to dive deeper into the technical details, feel free to skip ahead to the full paper just below.
-And as bonus, there is a more polished and slightly shorter version of the full paper available on [arxiv](https://arxiv.org/abs/2007.01560).
+And as a bonus, there is a more polished and slightly shorter version of the full paper available on [arxiv](https://arxiv.org/abs/2007.01560).

 "Polite GRANDPA" is the implementation of GRANDPA used in the Polkadot software and deployed in practice.
 It includes optimizations tailored for efficient real-world performance in practice, which are not covered in the papers below for the sake of brevity, You can find the [details](#polite-grandpa) later on this page.
 The high-level concepts and design principles remain consistent with GRANDPA.